-The Scottish Government sets the expectation in the Scottish Energy Strategy that developers should continue to offer meaningful community benefits in line with the Good Practice Principles.
+In the Scottish Energy Strategy, its vision for the future energy system in Scotland, the Scottish Government sets the expectation that energy developers should continue to offer meaningful community benefits in line with its Good Practice Principles.

-In the Good Practice Principles the Scottish Government recommends a community benefit package for onshore wind developments with a value to the equivalent of at least £5,000 per installed megawatt per annum, index-linked for the operational lifetime of the project and suggests that other onshore technologies should aspire to this level.
+These principles recommend that community benefit packages for onshore wind developments should have a value to the equivalent of at least £5,000 per installed megawatt per annum and be index-linked for the operational lifetime of the project.
+In addition, they also suggest that other onshore technologies should aspire to this level.

-- an enablement grant to help community groups identify the needs and aspirations of their community, or support the securing and setting up community funds from renewables;
+- An enablement grant to help community groups identify the needs and aspirations of their community, or to support the securing and setting up of community funds